gustavocortarelli/go-agency/README.md

 ### Rendering swagger on browse - troubleshooting

 The library `fiber-swagger` uses by default the last version from swaggo v1.8 (not the beta one - v2).
-In the other hand, when we perform the `swat init` command together with `--v3.1` tag, it will generate `docs.go` file declaring all instances using `swaggo` version 2.

-Once `fiber-swagger` is using a different version than `swaggo`, the render instances will not work properly, so we must change the version from `docs.go` file.
+In the other hand, when we perform the `swag init --v3.1` (using v3.1 parameter), it will generate `docs.go` file declaring all instances using `swaggo` version 2, and once `fiber-swagger` is using a different version than `swaggo`, the render instances will not work properly, so we must change the version from `docs.go` file.
 So, how we can do that?

 After generate all `docs` files using `swag init --v3.1` command, we must go to docs and change those lines: